PhoenixTales/phoenix-docs/mechanics/attributes.md

 And this is also not as it was actually planned in the earliest docs by Mike.
 In various notes on spells he wrote how the success of a spell depends on the enemies willpower.
 TODO: is that so?

 The values as they were distributed in 0.94k seem not to be consistent with this idea.
-No, so every npc has to have some amount of will, npcs of higher levels should automatically have a higher will.
+Instead, every npc has to have some amount of will and npcs of higher levels should automatically have higher will.
 But how can that be the same as the "willpower" in the sense of the psi energy, of which YBerion has to have most among the humans and the Sleeper himself must have an abundance of?

 Here we come to the meaning and importance of the will and psi-energy correlation.
 Only psionics should have psi-energy, that is what they themselves refer to as "willpower", but that is in reality a kind of demonic force.
 This willpower is what is left in 0.94k (since that only contains the "secondary" attributes) and in this sense it makes sense how non-psionic has no amount of willpower (= Psi).
-Every npc should have some amount of *Will*, but it should not be confused with the willpower of the psionics, which, to avoid the confusion, we will call *psi-energy* from now on.
+Every npc should have some amount of *Will*, but it should not be confused with the willpower of the psionics.
+The two terms continue to cause confusion, therefore we will refer to willpower as *psi-energy* from now on.

-The correlation of will and psi-energy is that while someone with a strong will may not have any psi-energy, someone with psi-energy will have automatically more of it when he has a strong will.
+The correlation of will and psi-energy is that while someone with a strong will may not have any psi-energy, someone with psi-energy (or psi-power-potential) will automatically have more of it when he has a strong will.

 Example: Gomez will have 10 Will (highest) but 0 Psi.
 YBerion will have 10 Will but 30 Psi.

 Will is a primary attribute of which 10 levels exist for everyone.
-Psi is a correlated and class specific attribute that has to be acquired in course of the story by joining the sect and is then scaled by will from 0 to 30.
+Psi is a correlated and class specific attribute that has to be acquired in course of the story by joining the sect.

 ```
 +--------------+